 durgam kaaj jagat ke jete, sugam anugrah tumhare tete||20||

-“You swallowed the Sun, located thousands if miles away, believing it to be a sweet fruit.
+“You swallowed the sun, located thousands of miles away, believing it to be a sweet fruit.
 It is unsurprising that you jumped over the ocean with Rama’s ring in your mouth.
 The impossible tasks of the world become easy with your grace.”

 Notes: Hanuman’s grace on Sugreeva and Vibhishana was similar.
-Both were more worthy, in terms of dharma, than their respective brothers.
-As a result of their meeting with Sri Rama, who is the king of the Universe and the sustainer of dharma, both got enthroned in their kingdoms, Kishkindha and Lanka.
-A face-to-face meeting of a jiva with Rama (darshan) solely falls in Hanuman’s domain, for only he can make is possible for a being.
+Both were more worthy of Hanuman’s grace, in terms of dharma, than their respective brothers.
+As a result of their meeting with Sri Rama, who is the king of the Universe and the sustainer of dharma, both Sugreeva and Vibhishana got enthroned in their respective kingdoms, Kishkindha and Lanka.
+A face-to-face meeting of a jiva with Rama (darshan) rests in Hanuman’s domain, for Hanuman can make is possible for a being.

-Though jumping across an ocean or reaching the Sun to engulf it may appear impossible tasks to even seers and gods, nothing is impossible for the incarnation of Shiva who was born to help Para Shakti and Parameshvara in their divine play on Earth.
+Though jumping across an ocean and reaching the sun to engulf it may appear impossible tasks to even seers and gods, nothing is impossible for the incarnation of Shiva who was born to help Para Shakti (the Supreme Shakti) and Parameshvara (the Supreme God) in their divine play on Earth.

 rama duare tum rakhware, hota na aagya binu paisare||21||